The Remove list in the Backlink Audit Tool allows you to build an outreach list of links that you want to manually reach out to and ask for removal.

-Adding your own email will also let you send follow up emails to all the email addresses associated with a domain owner.
-This way you are taking all of the necessary steps to ensure that your link is removed from your profile.
+Adding your own email will also let you send follow-up emails to all the email addresses associated with a domain owner.
+This way you are taking all of the necessary steps to get a suspicious link removed from your profile.

-You can also track all of your responses so that you are able to get a full comprehensive picture of all of the backlinks that have been removed.
+You can also track all of your responses.
 Once you sync your personal account you will be able to start sending out emails right from the tool.
 You can start your email by selecting the send button to the far right of the backlink.

 After you send your email to the domain owner, the next step is monitoring your progress of the email.
 This is done in the status column of the report.
 The status of your email is broken down into 4 actions: the email was sent, opened, read and replied to.
-Each step of this process is represented by a green bubble so you know exactly how far along you are for all of your emails.
-Also if you notice an email has not been opened or replied to, you can go back into the email window and send a follow up email to try and move along the process.
+A green bubble represents each step of this process so you know exactly how far along you are for all of your emails.
+Also if you notice an email has not been opened or replied to, you can go back into the email window and send a follow-up email to try and move along the process.

 Exporting Your List